madewokherd/ALttPDoorRandomizer/README.md

 ## Crossed Options (--ow_crossed)

 This allows OW connections to be shuffled cross-world.
+There are 2 main methodologies of Crossed OWR:

-Polar and Grouped both are guaranteed to result in two separated planes of tiles.
-To navigate to the other plane, you have the following methods: 1) Normal portals 2) Mirroring on DW tiles 3) Fluting to a LW tile that was previously unreachable
+- Grouped and Polar both are guaranteed to result in two separated planes of tiles, similar to that of vanilla.
+This means you cannot simply walk around and be able to visit all the tiles.
+To navigate to the other plane, you have the following methods: 1) Normal portals 2) Mirroring on DW tiles 3) Fluting to a tile that was previously unreachable

-Limited and Chaos are not bound to follow a two-plane framework.
+- Limited and Chaos are not bound to follow a two-plane framework.
 This means that it could be possible to travel on foot to every tile without entering a normal portal.

 See each option to get more details on the differences.